The Content Freshness Lie

 A living chart connects to a live data source.
 When the source updates, the chart updates.
 The post stays accurate without anyone touching it.
 The content is current because the underlying data is current.

 This is what "generated freshness" looks like in practice.
-Content that produces its own data.
-Content that updates because the world changed.
 Living content infrastructure like LiquiChart makes this possible without code.

 Two posts on the same topic.